 This is a full flat-grind drop point blade, which makes it very nice for slicing and dicing just about anything you can imagine, from cardboard or thick plastic to fruits and vegetables.
 On some models the blade is coated with titanium carbon nitride, to give the blade its tactical black appearance.
 Right out of the box, my Delica 4 was razor-sharp, and it’s relatively easy to keep it that way – especially with my Spyderco Sharpmaker sharpening system.
 Spyderco has their trademark “spyder hole” thumbhole (0.5” diam), which I find is much easier for one-handed opening than a thumb stud.

-The Delica 4’s handle is made of fiberglass-reinforced nylon (FRN) with skeletonized stainless steel liners.
-The blade is perfectly centered inside the handle, with no erratic gaps between the blade and the liner.
-Still, the blade does not rub against the liners at all, but opens smoothly and easily.
-The FRN scales feature bidirectional texturing for a solid grip along your entire hand, and the jimping on the back and bottom of the handle are perfectly suited to heavy usage.
+The Delica 4’s handle is made of fibreglass-reinforced nylon (FRN) with skeletonized stainless steel liners.
+The blade is perfectly centred inside the handle, with no erratic gaps between the blade and the liner.
+Still, the blade does not rub against the liners at all but opens smoothly and easily.
+The FRN scales feature bi-directional texturing for a solid grip along with your entire hand, and the jimping on the back and bottom of the handle are perfectly suited to heavy usage.
 There is a bit of a choil on the bottom of the blade, but it does not have any jimping, so I would not recommend using the choil as a finger grip for anything but the lightest of knife work.

 The mid-lock back locking mechanism functions flawlessly and mine had no up-and-down play as some have reported.
-This type of locking mechanism keeps the handle thinner than a liner lock, but is just as effective in keeping the knife locked in the open position.
-I have gotten used to liner locks, and thought the mid-lock lock back would throw me for a loop, but I found it to be easy to get used to.
-Best of all, though, the knife does not have any horizontal play at all, and the blade is perfectly centered between the scales and liners.
+This type of locking mechanism keeps the handle thinner than a liner lock but is just as effective in keeping the knife locked in the open position.
+I have gotten used to liner locks and thought the mid-lock lock back would throw me for a loop, but I found it to be easy to get used to.
+Best of all, though, the knife does not have any horizontal play at all, and the blade is perfectly centred between the scales and liners.